 Next, you’ll be taken to a brand-new article page that’ll look like this (a totally blank canvas):

-One of the reasons to write a blog is making people reading it, right?
+One of the reasons to write a blog is to make people read it, right?

-There is nothing more useless that writing a blog post without any value on it: it’s a waste of time you and you can be assured it will be ignored.
+There is nothing more useless than writing a blog post without any value on it: it’s a waste of time and you can be assured it will be ignored.

 How can you write great headlines?